 Because of its proximity of the capital of the Tamil Nadu State, and the great roads, Pondicherry is one of the best day trips from Chennai.
 In about 1-2h depending where in Chennai your journey starts, you can arrive in Pondi, as the locals refer to it.

+You can also get here on a part of a luxury train in India itinerary.
 Once you get there, there are a few places to visit in Pondicherry that will make your trip worthy.

 Map of Pondicherry